Kazi Shah Mofazzal Hossain Kaikobad: Dhaka Grenade Attack

-Kaikobad was sentenced to life imprisonment for taking part in the 2004 Dhaka grenade attack that targeted former Prime Minister Sheikh Hasina.
+He was sentenced to life imprisonment for taking part in the 2004 Dhaka grenade attack that targeted former prime minister Sheikh Hasina.
 In 2014, he was a fugitive, reportedly in Thailand.
 In 2016, he was made one of 33 vice-chairman in the executive committee of BNP.

 Interpol had issued a red notice for Kaikobad, but cancelled it on 4 May 2018 because it was not consistent with Interpol's constitution.

-28 December 2024, He returned to Bangladesh, After sheikh hasina regime.
+On 28 December 2024, he returned to Bangladesh after Sheikh Hasina's regime ended.